 Lab News and Activities

-In October, we partnered with Dr. Mattie’s Development in Neurogenetic Disorders lab to support our local community of individuals with Down syndrome and their families.
-We had a blast dressing for the occasion!
+We partnered with Dr. Mattie’s Development in Neurogenetic Disabilities lab to support our local community of individuals with Down syndrome and their families.
+We had a blast dressing up as “team spirit”!

 Dr. Channell was recently featured on the College of Applied Health Sciences “A Few Minutes With…” podcast series.
 Listen to her explain some of the lab’s recent work.